Sea skimming: Use in major wars

-French-made Exocet missiles were used by Argentina in the Falklands War (including the scuttling of HMS Sheffield) and by Iraq against the USS Stark in the Persian Gulf during the Iran–Iraq War.
+French-made Exocet missiles were used by Argentina in the Falklands War (including the mortal wounding of HMS Sheffield) and by Iraq against USS Stark in the Persian Gulf during the Iran–Iraq War.
 The Argentinian pilots of the Super Étendard planes that attacked HMS Sheffield were also skimming the sea at very low level.
 They increased their altitude only for a very short period to get final target information for the attack with their Agave radars.
 During the 2022 Russian Invasion of Ukraine, two Ukrainian-made R-360 Neptune sea-skimming cruise missiles were claimed to have struck and sank the Russian cruiser Moskva.